Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: Panel Allocation Method

 \subsection{Evaluation of Computational Complexity}

 As described in the previous subsection, the proposed algorithm exhaustively searches all patterns of panel allocation based on the brute-force search.
-From \eqref{eq:num_pattern}, the order of the panel allocation patterns is $\mathcal{O}((N_\mathrm{p}+L)!)$.
-Thus, combinatorial explosion might occur when the number of panels $N_\mathrm{p}$ and the number of paths $L$ are large.
-However, as the parameters $N_\mathrm{p}$ and $L$ assume relatively small values, approximately between 1 and 10, in practical mmWave scenarios~\cite{blockage_modeling_akdeniz,mmwave_numpaths_hanzo}, it is feasible to solve the optimization problem with reasonable complexity even when employing the brute force search.
+From \eqref{eq:num_pattern} and \algref{alg:brute-force} , the worst-case complexity of the panel allocation algorithm is $\mathcal{O} (\binom{N_\mathrm{p}+L-2}{L-1} 2^{\mathrm{min}(L, N_\mathrm{p})})$.
+Thus, combinatorial explosion may occur when the numbers of panels $N_\mathrm{p}$ and paths $L$ become large.
+However, in practical \ac{mmWave} scenarios, these parameters typically remain relatively small, e.g., on the order of 1 to 10~\cite{blockage_modeling_akdeniz,mmwave_numpaths_hanzo}.
+Therefore, the optimization problem remains computationally feasible even with brute-force search.
+In this paper, brute-force search is adopted to identify the theoretical limit of the proposed panel allocation through the globally optimal solution, although the formulation can be extended to low-complexity solvers such as meta-heuristic methods.
+Thus, brute-force search is adopted for panel allocation.

-To evaluate the computational burden of the proposed algorithms, \figref{fig:num_pattern} illustrates the total number of allocation patterns $C$ under various parameter settings for $N_\mathrm{p}$ and $L$, where the number of antenna elements per panel is set to $N_\mathrm{a}=32$ and the total number of antenna elements is $N_\mathrm{t}=N_\mathrm{a} N_\mathrm{p} \in [64, 512]$.
+Since the dominant factor in the computational complexity is the total number of panel allocation patterns $C$, we evaluate $C$ under various parameter settings for $N_\mathrm{p}$ and $L$. \figref{fig:num_pattern} shows the results, where the number of antenna elements per panel is set to $N_\mathrm{a}=32$ and the total number of antenna elements is $N_\mathrm{t}=N_\mathrm{a}N_\mathrm{p}\in[64,512]$.

 As shown in the figure, the number of allocation patterns is at most $10^6$ under practical parameter settings.
 Thus, the optimization problem can be solved with reasonable complexity in the considered mmWave system.
 Furthermore, the proposed panel allocation algorithms require only long-term statistics, such as the number of paths and the Rician $K$-factor, without the need for instantaneous CSI.
 Therefore, it is not required to solve the optimization problem at every channel coherence time, which significantly mitigates the complexity requirements in terms of implementation.